Automotive safety: Women

 The domain of automotive design has been traditionally characterized as male-dominated.
-As a result there has been a lack of female automotive designers in the area of automotive safety compared to male automotive designers.
+As a result, there has been a lack of female automotive designers in the area of automotive safety compared to male automotive designers.
 This leads to oversights in automotive safety and ergonomics for female consumers, who make up 62% of all new cars sold in the USA.
 According to the Insurance Institute for Highway Safety (IIHS), women are less likely to get into a crash than men are.
 However, women are 17% more likely to die in a car crash and 73% more likely to sustain serious injuries from a crash when compared to men.
 In rear-end collisions, female drivers face a higher risk of whiplash injuries when compared to their male counterparts due to their lighter weight which causes them to be propelled forward more rapidly.
+To mitigate these problems, Consumer Reports states that regulators have called for a female crash dummy to be implemented in crash testing since 1980.

 When pregnant, women should continue to use seatbelts and airbags properly.
 A University of Michigan study found that "unrestrained or improperly restrained pregnant women are 5.7 times more likely to have an adverse fetal outcome than properly restrained pregnant women".
 If seatbelts are not long enough, extensions are available from the car manufacturer or an aftermarket supplier.